contentstack/cli/packages/contentstack/README.md

   $ csdx cm:bulk-publish:cross-publish

 OPTIONS
-  -B, --branch=branch                [default: master] Specify the branch to fetch the content from (default is master
+  -B, --branch=branch                [default: main] Specify the branch to fetch the content from (default is main
                                      branch)

   -a, --alias=alias                  Alias for the management token to be used